Ninja-Squad/ninja-squad.github.com/_posts/2019-05-06-what-is-angular-ivy.md

 It changes how the framework internally works, without changing how we write Angular applications.

-If the parallel makes some sense for you, it's very similar to React and the "Fiber rewrite".
+If the parallel makes some sense to you, it's very similar to React and the "Fiber rewrite".
 React Fiber was a complete rewrite of React internals, and notably offered a more incremental rendering.
 The rewrite lasted over a year, and opened the door to new features